scandum/vton/README.md

 While JSON is readable, it is only readable by including spacing which further increases the data overhead.
-One could argue that spacing could be removed, but then any argument that JSON is more readable than VTON is moot.
+One could argue that spacing could be removed, but then the argument that JSON is more readable than VTON is moot.

 VTON parser
 -----------